 740 E Broadway, Glendale, CA 91205

 Mario’s deli is another Italian gem in Glendale that not many people know about.
 The business space is actually really big and they carry a good selection of Italian goods.
-Mario’s Deli was actually established in 1961.
-Isn’t it crazy how these places fly under the radar yet still have a loyal devotion of followers?
+Mario’s Deli was actually established in 1961!
+Isn’t it crazy how these places fly under the radar yet still have an insane loyal following?

-The girl behind the counter told me their Italian sandwich was their most popular so that’s the one I ordered.
+The girl behind the counter told me their Italian sandwich was their most popular, so that’s the one I ordered.
 Something unique about their sandwiches is that they put one extra slice of bread in the middle of the sandwich.
-The cold cuts, as you can see in the picture, were sliced perfectly.
+The cold cuts, as you can see in the picture, were perfectly sliced and fresh.

-The lettuce, mayo and mustard were winning complements.
-Because it’s a three-layer sandwich, you will get fuller a lot faster than a regular sandwich.
+The lettuce, mayo and mustard are also worthy of a mention.
+The flavors perfectly complemented the fresh bread.
+Because it’s a three-layered sandwich, you will get fuller a lot faster than a regular sandwich.
 I only had one half.
 If you’re going with someone else, trust me, one sandwich makes for two meals.
 They don’t skimp on the quantity that’s for sure.

 Lanza Brothers Market